kevbite/kevbite.github.io/_posts/2022-10-18-url-shortener-api-in-net-by-utilising-minimal-apis.md

 ---
 layout: post
-title: URL Shortener API in .NET by utilising Minimal APIs
+title: URL Shortener API in .NET by Utilising Minimal APIs
 categories:
 tags: [.NET, Minimal APIs, URL Shortener]
 description: How to Create a URL Shortener with Minimal APIs in .NET.